Suicide Prevention Month at IDEA Public Schools

 Hope Squad at IDEA Public Schools

-IDEA Public Schools is proud to announce the implementation of Hope Squads on all 26 campuses in the Rio Grande Valley.
+IDEA Public Schools is proud to announce that all 26 IDEA campuses in the Rio Grande Valley are home to a campus Hope Squad.
 This innovative program aims to foster a supportive and inclusive learning environment by empowering students to become mental health advocates for their peers.

-During the week of September 23 – 27, 2024, IDEA Rio Grande Valley Hope Squads will celebrate Hope for All Week to emphasize and normalize the importance of self-care and seeking support by sharing information and resources on campus.
+During the week of September 22 – 26, 2025, IDEA Rio Grande Valley Hope Squads will celebrate Be the Light Week to emphasize the importance of self-care and seeking support by sharing information and resources on campus.

 Mental Health Conversations & Support